irfanazim/HangmanPY/README.md

 2. **Guess Letters or Words:** You will be presented with a question and a masked answer.
 Guess letters or the full answer.
 3. **Lives:** You have 6 lives.
 Each incorrect guess reduces your lives.
 4. **Winning:** Correctly guess the answer to earn points and move to the next question.
-5. **End of Category:** Completing all questions in a category awards you additional points.

 ## Leaderboard
 The leaderboard tracks the highest scores of all players.
 You can view it from the main menu.
 Scores are saved in a JSON file (`leaderboard.json`).